cinnData/MLearning/11. Neural networks/README.md

 ### Normalization

-In scikit-learn, normalization is left to the user. **Min-max normalization** is frequently applied in this context.
-You will need this unless all the features are of the same nature, as it happens with image data.

-In the min-max normalization, the features are forced, through a linear transformation, into the 0-1 range.
+In scikit-learn, normalization is left to the user.
+You will probably need it.
+A method called **min-max normalization** is frequently applied in this context.
+In min-max normalization, the features are forced, through a linear transformation, into the 0-1 range.
 The formula for this transformation is

 <img src="https://render.githubusercontent.com/render/math?math=\large Z = \displaystyle\frac{X-\min(X)}{\max(X)-\min(X)}\,.">